-Dartmouth’s 2017 Annual Security and Fire Safety Report, known as the Clery report, will be posted on the Dartmouth Annual Security Report website Oct.
-1.
+Dartmouth's 2019 Annual Security and Fire Safety Report, known as the Clery report, was posted Oct.
+1 on the Dartmouth Annual Security Report website.

-“We are committed to providing responsive services to those affected by any crime,” Montás writes, encouraging community members to register their mobile phones with the campus-wide emergency communication system DartAlert, and to download the Dartmouth LiveSafe app.
+"We are committed to providing responsive services to those affected by any crime," Montas writes.
+He encourages community members to register their mobile phones with the campus-wide emergency communication system DartAlert and download the Dartmouth LiveSafe app.

-In addition, emergency contact information in College systems should always be up to date, he said.
-Students can update information in the “missing person and emergency and family contacts” fields in BannerStudent, a web information site for students, and employees can do so by going to the online directory.
+Emergency contact information in College systems should always be up to date, Montas says.
+Students can update information in the "missing person and emergency and family contacts" fields in BannerStudent, a web information site for students, and employees can do so by going to the online directory.

-Community members with questions about the report or in need of assistance should contact Montás or Allison Lyng O’Connell, Title IX coordinator and Clery Act compliance officer.
+Community members with questions about the report or in need of assistance should contact Montas or Kristi Clemens, Dartmouth's Title IX coordinator and Clery Act compliance officer.

 William Platt can be reached at [email protected].